 The thick sole still keeps the user from feeling much of the terrain underfoot, however, and with such a wide sole it is challenging to feel confident on steep and slippery surfaces like snow, and edging on boulders is compromised.
 In these more varied conditions, we would look to a more traction-oriented shoe.

 This is a great shoe for everything from day hikes to thru-hikes of major trails like the John Muir Trail.
 They work best and are most at home on trails given their plush comfort and moderate off-trail performance, but would also be a good fit for those looking for extra comfort while standing around extensively at work or spending lots of time on paved surfaces.

 They are not as versatile as some of the other shoes which could be confused with a trail running shoe, as this shoe feels a little too clunky to be useful as a running or gym shoe.

 By using an eVent waterproof bootie that envelops the foot in a waterproof/breathable membrane, the Sky Toa was able to maintain full complete water resistance during our five-minute underwater test and showed no signs of leakage.
 The synthetic upper helped to bead water off and did not show signs of inundation after prolonged exposure.

 The 4.25-inch flood height with the extra sole height gives these shoes the ability to slosh through mountain streams without a second thought.

-The Sky Toa is one of the more expensive shoes that we reviewed, with a price tag of $170, but if you need a comfortable and supportive shoe to aid with knee and joint pain then it is well worth the cost.
+If you need a comfortable and supportive shoe to aid with knee and joint pain then it is well worth the cost.